-As an advisory vote, this proposal is not binding on the Board or the Compensation Committee, will not overrule any decisions made by the Board or the Compensation Committee or require the Board or the Compensation Committee to take any action.
+As an advisory vote, this proposal is not binding on the Board or the Compensation Committee, will not overrule any decisions made by the Board or the Compensation Committee to take any action.
 Although the vote is non-binding, the Board and the Compensation Committee value the opinions of our unitholders and will carefully consider the outcome of the vote when making future compensation decisions.
 In particular, to the extent there is any significant vote against the named executive officers' compensation as disclosed in this proxy statement, we will consider our unitholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.